 Optical fiber serves as the high-tech backbone that supports all the communications and interactive technology we use every day.
 Because of the global fiber network, you have instant access to voice, information, and video through devices such as smartphones, computers, high-definition TV, GPS, and game systems through which you get directions, send email, conduct research, join social networks, shop, and download music, movies, and more.

 What helps us predict how fiber will be used in the future?

-As has been the case from the very beginning, one driver that shapes the future of optical fibre is market demand.
+As has been the case from the very beginning, one driver that shapes the future of optical fiber is market demand.
 In response to new challenges and the increasing demand for broadband connectivity, our scientists will continue to discover innovative solutions as they are needed within the marketplace, and our engineers will continue to create new, practical glass technology.

 What breakthrough applications are already happening?

-Optical fibre continues to create new opportunities in how we live, work, and play.
+Optical fiber continues to create new opportunities in how we live, work, and play.
 Innovations such as Cloud Computing, Optical Port Technology, and Passive Optical Networks (PONS) will enable us to partner with technology in a way never before possible.